 Although honey bees can fight off these pests in small numbers, all hives have a tipping point.
 Understanding how to treat small hive beetle is essential knowledge for beekeepers.

 Always check with a professional and check country regulations when treating bees.
 There are tight restrictions on what chemicals can be used inside a hive to control SHB.

 To treat small hive beetle, beekeepers can use mechanical traps as an inexpensive, safe way to kill adult beetles.
 Hard chemicals like Permethrin and CheckMite+ can be used in partnership to exterminate adults and larvae.
 However, pesticides affect more than just the pests you try to eliminate.

 1. Mechanical traps

-A mechanical trap is designed to control the SHB adult population.
+Mechanical traps help control the SHB adult population.
 They come in various styles but mostly use mineral or vegetable oil to drown the beetles.

 Small openings allow tiny beetles to enter the trap, but bees are too big to get inside.
 Although bait effectively lures them in, SHBs often enter traps as a place to hide.

 Setting mechanical traps won’t guarantee success.
 They are made to manage the adult beetle population and prevent major larvae infestations, where honeycomb gets severely damaged.